By the end of this section, you will be able to:

 - Analyze the causes of bankruptcy and recessions

-The late bank robber named Willie Sutton was once asked why he robbed banks.
+Somebody once asked the late bank robber named Willie Sutton why he robbed banks.
 He answered: “That’s where the money is.”
 While this may have been true at one time, from the perspective of modern economists, Sutton is both right and wrong.
 He is wrong because the overwhelming majority of money in the economy is not in the form of currency sitting in vaults or drawers at banks, waiting for a robber to appear.
 Most money is in the form of bank accounts, which exist only as electronic records on computers.
 From a broader perspective, however, the bank robber was more right than he may have known.
 Banking is intimately interconnected with money and consequently, with the broader economy.

 Banks make it far easier for a complex economy to carry out the extraordinary range of transactions that occur in goods, labor, and financial capital markets.
-Imagine for a moment what the economy would be like if all payments had to be made in cash.
+Imagine for a moment what the economy would be like if everybody had to make all payments in cash.
 When shopping for a large purchase or going on vacation you might need to carry hundreds of dollars in a pocket or purse.
 Even small businesses would need stockpiles of cash to pay workers and to purchase supplies.
 A bank allows people and businesses to store this money in either a checking account or savings account, for example, and then withdraw this money as needed through the use of a direct withdrawal, writing a check, or using a debit card.

-Banks are a critical intermediary in what is called the payment system, which helps an economy exchange goods and services for money or other financial assets.
-Also, those with extra money that they would like to save can store their money in a bank rather than look for an individual that is willing to borrow it from them and then repay them at a later date.
-Those who want to borrow money can go directly to a bank rather than trying to find someone to lend them cash Transaction costs are the costs associated with finding a lender or a borrower for this money.
+Banks are a critical intermediary in what we call the payment system, which helps an economy exchange goods and services for money or other financial assets.
+Also, those with extra money that they would like to save can store their money in a bank rather than look for an individual who is willing to borrow it from them and then repay them at a later date.
+Those who want to borrow money can go directly to a bank rather than trying to find someone to lend them cash.
+Transaction costs are the costs associated with finding a lender or a borrower for this money.
 Thus, banks lower transactions costs and act as financial intermediaries—they bring savers and borrowers together.
-Along with making transactions much safer and easier, banks also play a key role in the creation of money.
+Along with making transactions much safer and easier, banks also play a key role in creating money.

 Banks as Financial Intermediaries

 An “intermediary” is one who stands between two other parties.
 Banks are a financial intermediary—that is, an institution that operates between a saver who deposits money in a bank and a borrower who receives a loan from that bank.
-Financial intermediaries include other institutions in the financial market such as insurance companies and pension funds, but they will not be included in this discussion because they are not considered to be depository institutions, which are institutions that accept money deposits and then use these to make loans.
-All the funds deposited are mingled in one big pool, which is then loaned out.
+Financial intermediaries include other institutions in the financial market such as insurance companies and pension funds, but we will not include them in this discussion because they are not depository institutions, which are institutions that accept money deposits and then use these to make loans.
+All the deposited funds mingle in one big pool, which the financial institution then lends.
 Figure 27.4 illustrates the position of banks as financial intermediaries, with deposits flowing into a bank and loans flowing out.
 Of course, when banks make loans to firms, the banks will try to funnel financial capital to healthy businesses that have good prospects for repaying the loans, not to firms that are suffering losses and may be unable to repay.

 How are banks, savings and loans, and credit unions related?